-For more information, please speak to a headspace worker or visit Mental Health in Multicultural Australia at mhima.org.au information for young people visiting headspace for the first time
+For more information, please speak to a headspace worker or visit Mental Health in Multicultural Australia at mhima.org.au information for young people visiting headspace for the first time getting the right support

-During your first visit we'll aim to get to know you a little better.
+We call your first visit a 'First Step session'.
+Here we aim to get to know you a little better.
 It's all about setting you up and connecting you with the best support.
-Here's what you can expect: